 What accounts for this fervor?
 For instance, why should Europeans give a shit about health insurance in the US?
 Why, in fact, are we so knowledgeable about American domestic policy in the first place?
 Michael Moore’s documentary Sicko, theatrically released around the world, was a huge success in Europe.
 Could anyone imagine a movie about healthcare, say, in Russia being watched by a popcorn-eating, global mass audience?
 Don’t get me wrong: I’ve lived in the US both with and without health coverage for many years, and I can tell you from experience that it is a miserable non-system.
 It’s good to draw attention to that — inside the US.
 While Sicko was being shown in cinemas across Finland, a drug-resistant strain of tuberculosis was fast spreading just behind its Russian border.

 Even more nauseatingly, Scandinavians were flattered out of their wits by Moore’s latest movie, Where to Invade Next.
-Even as Finland keeps plunging downhill and to the right, towards a US-style neoliberal order, we gladly pay to see a Hollywood movie about an American who’d just love for them to become more like us.
+Even as Finland keeps charging full steam backwards, towards a US-style neoliberal order, we gladly pay to see a Hollywood movie about an American who’d just love for them to become more like us.
 This, quite like our collective reaction to 9/11, strikes at the heart of the conflicted European mindset: much of the hostility is a symptom of our little-brother complex, masquerading as political awareness.

 For a European audience, the entertainment value of Moore’s films lies entirely in their confirmation of our belief that “these Yankees are dumb.”
 Political comedy shows around the world utilize this stereotype to good effect, even in the States.
 The most aggressive ones seem to have an underlying agenda of shifting the blame for the US government’s actions squarely on its people.